carpentries-incubator/python_packaging/episodes/05-publishing.Rmd

     from importlib_metadata import version, PackageNotFoundError
 ```

-We can add this to our `pyproject.toml` as follows:
+We'll also need to account for `importlib_metadata` in our `pyproject.toml` as follows:

 ```toml
 # file: pyproject.toml